caseymeili/Global-herbivorous-mycobiome/README.md

 With the exception of inital data processing, all code was written and executed using RStudio and R version 4.1.3

+Some of the computing for this project was performed at the High Performance Computing Center at Oklahoma State University supported in part through the National Science Foundation grant OAC-1531128.

 Questions can be directed to casey.meili@okstate.edu